Aaliahaly/BINF6970-Final/scripts/README.md

 The scripts assume that the repository folder structure has not been changed.

-All scripts should be run from the project root directory unless otherwise specified.

 The core pipeline does not change the biological meaning of the data.
 It focuses on cleaning, standardization, validation, sample matching, gene matching, HGNC-based identifier mapping, and final database-ready formatting.

 `SQL_generation_for_populating_the_data.py` is not part of `run_pipeline.py`.
 It is executed separately after the final harmonized datasets are available.